Agriculture department, CABI sign MoU for improving food security - Pakistan Observer

 Wasif Khurshid said that under this programme, a commercial bio-control laboratory would be established in Muzaffargarh for the large-scale breeding of friendly insects in Punjab which would help in provision of friendly insects to the farmers for the control of crop insects/ pests.

 Agriculture (Extension) Director General Dr Muhammad Anjum Ali said that the ongoing plant clinics programme would be made more effective for timely diagnosis of crop diseases.
-He said that so far, more than 0.4 million farmers across the province had benefited from this facility. —APP
+He said that so far, more than 0.4 million farmers across the province had benefited from this facility.
+Now, under this agreement, the Agriculture department would ensure timely guidance and effective measures for the control of pests and diseases to the farmers through digitized plant clinics.

+CABI Asia Senior Regional Director Dr Babar Ehsan Bajwa said that the entire system would be digitized through the collaboration of Agriculture department, Punjab and CABI which he added would reduce the attack of pests and diseases on crops.

+He said, “Center for Agriculture and Biosciences International (CABI) has so far provided practical training to 1400 workers of the Agriculture (Extension) who are serving at plant clinics.”